vsukhor/mitoSim/README.md

 ### Biological interpretation: mitochondria

 Mitochondria are organelles in biological cells essential for keeping the cells alive.
-They are able to move around the cytosol (intracellular volume outside nucleus), where the form extensive quichly reorganizing networks.
+They are able to move around the cytosol (intracellular volume outside nucleus), where the form extensive fastly reorganizing networks.
-Quantitative description oftheir morphology and dynamics was problematic
-because of the seemingly irregular and constantly changing shape they can adopt.
+Quantitative description of their morphology and dynamics was problematic because of the seemingly irregular and constantly changing shape they can adopt.
 This problem is tackled by representing the mitochondria as a graph evolving in time.

 ### The dynamics

 The graph evolution results from the division and fusion of the branches, implemented as a time-dependent stochastic process.
-Specialized protein complexes performing these transformations in the mitochondria network are known from empirical studies, but the implemented dynamics is more general.
+Specialized protein complexes performing these transformations in the mitochondria are known from empirical studies, but the dynamics is not dependent on the details of their operation and may be implemented in more general terms.
-In this minimal representation, node degrees are constrained to a very narrow range (1, 2 and 3), and only the graph topology is accounted for, totally neglecting the embodiment of the network in space.
+In this minimal representation, node degrees are constrained to a very narrow range (1, 2 and 3), and only the graph topology is accounted for, thus neglecting the embodiment of the network in space.
 Such formulation corresponds to a well-mixed chemical system, so that any graph node has equal probability to interact with any other node appropriate for the reaction type.
 The evolution corresponds to a minimization of the free energy of node interactions.